TIBCOSoftware/snappydata/docs/vsd/collecting_system_stats.md

 # Collecting System Statistics

-Enable SnappyData system statistics using a system procedure, member boot properties, or connection properties.
+Enable TIBCO ComputeDB system statistics using a system procedure, member boot properties, or connection properties.

 You can enable statistics collection per-member using the boot properties: